 Completed: Submitted to Census on October 18, 2019

 The New Construction Program Schedule:

-April - May 2019 - Invitation and registration materials sent to Highest Elected Officials and Tribal Chairs of eligible governments
+April - May 2019 - Invitation sent to eligible governments

 June 14, 2019 - New Construction Program registration deadline